Lempertz

-Lempertz is an art auction house in Cologne, Germany.
+Lempertz (officially Kunsthaus Lempertz KG) is a German auction house which emerged from a bookstore and art gallery founded 1845 in Bonn, Germany.
+It is entirely owned and controlled by the Lempertz family and headquartered in Cologne, Germany.

 Early years

 Lempertz's roots go back to 1802 when Johann Matthias Heberle (1775–1840) opened a printing company in Cologne in 1802, which was later expanded to include an “antiquarian and auction house”.
 The first auction of the J. M. Heberle company took place in 1811.
 After the company's founder died in 1840, his 24-year-old employee Heinrich Lempertz (1816–1898) took over the company, which from then on became “J. M. Heberle (H. Lempertz).

 Mathias Lempertz (1821–1886), the brother of Heinrich Lempertz, opened the “Buch- und Kunsthandlung Heberle-Lempertz” in 1845 as a branch of the Cologne company at Fürstenstrasse 2 in Bonn.
 In the same year, the first public auction of August Wilhelm Schlegel's posthumous library took place on December 1.
 In 1854 the Bonn branch became an independent company owned by Mathias Lempertz.

 In 1875 Peter Hanstein (1853–1925) bought the company, paying 20,000 gold marks for the name Math.
 Lempertz, bookstore and antiquarian bookshop.
 Three years later he founded the Peter Hanstein Verlag, which focused on history, philosophy and theology.
 In 1888 the bookstore moved to new premises in Hof 40, later in Franziskanerstraße 6 in Bonn.
 As more paintings by old masters and applied arts were auctioned, a branch was opened in Cologne in 1902, which was initially located at Domhof 6 in the house of the Archbishop's Diocesan Museum.
 In 1908 Lempertz was the first European auction house to start auctioning East Asian art.

 In 1918 the Math.
 Lempertz company acquired the classicist house Fastenrat at Neumarkt 3, corner of Cäcilienstraße 48, from the estate of Johannes Fastenrath.

 After Peter Hanstein's death in 1925, his two sons Hans Hanstein (1879–1940) and Josef Hanstein (1885–1968), who had been partners since 1912, inherited the company.
 Manfred Faber converted and expanded the office building on Neumarkt in 1933/34 before being murdered in the Holocaust.
 From 1937 to spring 1938 Heinrich Böll apprenticed as a bookseller in the Lempertz bookstore in Bonn.